 - Assessment, Treatment, Health Teaching, and Documentation Specific to Advanced High-Risk Nursing Foot Care

-- Foot Care Techniques including Cutting Nails with Nippers, In-Grown Scissors, Clippers, Treating In-Grown Nails, Treating Fungal, Strapping, Packing, Padding to Prevent In-Grown Nail, Soft, Hard, or Seeded Corn Removal Using Corn Remover Tools
+- Foot Care Techniques including Cutting Nails with Nippers, In-Grown Scissors, Clippers, Treating In-Grown Nails, Treating Fungal, Strapping, Packing, and Padding to Prevent In-Grown Nail, Soft, Hard, or Seeded Corn Removal Using Corn Remover Tools

-- Techniques Using Sterilization Methods Such as Autoclave or Use of Single-Use Disposable Tools
+- Use of Single-Use Disposable Tools

 - ABI Using Doppler to Check Peripheral Arterial Pulses will be Discussed